 Top 5 ride-hailing and rental startups in India

-Here are some of the leading car ride hailing startups in India.
+Here are some of the leading car ride-hailing startups in India.

 Ola, which was started in Mumbai in December 2010, is one of India's largest ride-hailing and sharing businesses, competing with Uber.
-Riders get access to free Wi-Fi when travelling with this transportation service.
+Riders get access to free Wi-Fi when traveling with this transportation service.
 Ola provides taxis inside city limits, as well as outstation services and automobile rentals.
 They've also launched Ola Bikes, a bike taxi service in a few locations across India.
-Customers can also opt for auto-rickshaws, compact cars, sedans, prime and premier SUVs as a mode of transportation.
+Customers can also opt for auto-rickshaws, compact cars, sedans, prime, and premier SUVs as a mode of transportation.

 Ola Cabs has almost 4,50,000 automobiles available for travel throughout India.
 Ola presently operates in 169 cities across India and has over 125 million registered users.
 The business just received $1.1 billion in a round funded by Tencent to bolster its fight against Uber in India.

-This cab company started in India has expanded its operations to Australia and New Zealand.
+This cab company started in India and has expanded its operations to Australia and New Zealand.
 The firm recently debuted auto-rickshaws in Liverpool, and it now operates in seven locations throughout the United Kingdom.
 Ola generated $360 million in income in 2020.

 Tata Nexon EV and Orix